ubiquitypress/operas-metrics-widget/README.md

 ```

 This will override the file (if it exists) in _dist/widget.js_ with a compressed JavaScript file representing all the widget code.

+It will also compile all CSS modules into a separate file, _dist/widget.css_.

 ### Testing